If you want a fancy delicious seafood dinner that’s easy to prepare, this Keto Seafood Imperial is one of my favorite keto seafood recipes!

 The imperial sauce will bubble up and turn a beautiful golden color.
 The flavorful sauce really makes the seafood pop.

-First off they look cool and make for a beautiful presentation.
-The scallops shells also conduct heat and will keep the seafood imperial hot.
+Bonus: The scallop shells also conduct heat and will keep the seafood imperial hot!

 I happen to have some stainless steel ones that I picked up years ago but the natural white shells work great.

-You’ll see it as an add on options at higher end restaurants and I tend to get it whenever it’s offered.
+You’ll see it as an add-on option at higher-end restaurants and I tend to get it whenever it’s offered.

 Seafood imperial is also fantastic on top of a filet mignon.
 I personally think that a halibut filet topped with crab imperial is pretty close to the perfect meal.

-Check out this Stuffed Tilapia Video if you want to sea a few different ways to stuff fish.
+Check out this Stuffed Tilapia Video if you want to see a few different ways to stuff fish.

-Even a flakes mild white fish like flounder can be used in place of crab meat for an economical version.
+Even flakes of mild white fish like flounder can be used in place of crab meat for an economical version.